On the statistics of random-to-top shuffles: Fixed Points

+This suggests replacing the random index $K_{cn,n}$ by the deterministic value $\lfloor n(1-e^{-c})\rfloor$.
+Under that heuristic, one expects the deterministically indexed random variables

-converge in distribution to Geometric and Poisson random variables, respectively, both with parameter $1-e^{-c}$, and the geometric random variable being zero-indexed.
-Let $X\sim\Poi(1-e^{-c})$ and let $Y$ be a zero-indexed geometric random variable with parameter $1-e^{-c}$, and assume $X$ and $Y$ are independent.
-Then, $\Ex[X+Y]$ and $\Var(X+Y)$ match the limits of $\Ex[F^{cn}_n]$ and $\Var F^{cn}_n$, respectively, computed by Pehlivan \cite{Pehlivan}.
-These were all of the clues we needed to know that the decomposition in Theorem $\ref{decomposition of fixed points}$ had us on the right track.
+and to converge to a zero-indexed geometric random variable and a Poisson random variable, respectively, both with parameter $1-e^{-c}$.
+More precisely, if $X\sim \Poi(1-e^{-c})$ and $Y$ is a zero-indexed geometric random variable with parameter $1-e^{-c}$, and $X$ and $Y$ are independent, then